hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 Each organization can have **one** valid API token at a time.
 Only [organization owners](./teams.html#the-owners-team) can generate or revoke an organization's token.

 Organization API tokens are designed for creating and configuring workspaces and teams.
-We don't recommend using them as an all-purpose interface to TFE; their purpose is to do some initial setup before delegating a workspace to a team.
+We don't recommend using them as an all-purpose interface to Terraform Cloud; their purpose is to do some initial setup before delegating a workspace to a team.
 For more routine interactions with workspaces, use [team API tokens](#team-api-tokens).

 Organization API tokens have permissions across the entire organization.
 They can perform all CRUD operations on most resources, but have some limitations; most importantly, they cannot start runs or create configuration versions.
 Any API endpoints that can't be used with an organization API token include a note like the following:

--> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
-You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).
+-> **Note:** This endpoint cannot be accessed with [organization tokens](#organization-api-tokens).
+You must access it with a [user token](./users.html#api-tokens) or [team token](#team-api-tokens).

 ## Access Levels